- Lawyers Inc.

-15.1 Subject to certain conditions set out in Rule 22 to 25 of the SRA Accounts Rules a sum in lieu of interest must be accounted to clients when it is fair and reasonable to do so in all the circumstances.
+15.1 Subject to Rule 7 of the SRA Accounts Rules a sum in lieu of interest must be accounted to clients when it is fair and reasonable to do so in all the circumstances.

 15.2 Our policy seeks to provide for a fair and reasonable outcome for both our clients and this practice.